What is a Blue Badge?

 If you need help to appeal, contact your local Citizens Advice.

 Where you can use a Blue Badge

 Parking rules differ from place to place.
 You should contact the local council to find out where you can use your Blue Badge and what the restrictions are.
-The Blue Badge is designed for on-street parking only and places like hospitals and supermarkets will have their own rules.
+The Blue Badge is designed for on-street parking only and places like hospital and supermarket car parks or private roads will have their own rules.

 You may be exempt from paying tolls at certain river crossings, bridges and tunnels but check before you travel.
 You can find more information on Gov UK.

 In London, you don’t have to pay the Congestion Charge if you are a Blue Badge holder but you must register with Transport for London for the 100% discount first.

 You can use a Blue Badge throughout Europe to get the same concessions that are available to local citizens.
 There are no arrangements with countries outside the EU so you’ll have to find out about local concessions before you go.